Quick Exit

 • Read our Family and Friends Resource for information that will help you support your partner effectively.

-• Try to keep communication open with your partner so you can seek solutions together if she is open to discussion.
-The addition of expert counselling for both of you is recommended.
-This will help you both address your experiences and work out a solution.
-Seeking help together may assist in addressing relationship issues that you may not have been prepared for, some of which may have surfaced after the new baby’s arrival.
+• Try to keep communication open with your partner so you can work together to find solutions if she is open to talking about it.
+Getting help from a perinatal mental health clinician for both of you is recommended.
+This should help you both address your experiences and work out a plan to move forward.
+Seeking help together may assist in addressing relationship issues you may not have been prepared for, some of which may have arisen after the new baby’s arrival.

-• If your partner is happy for you to do so, attend physical and psychological appointments together so they can fully explain their findings to you both.
+• If your partner is happy for you to do so, attend appointments together so they can fully explain their findings to you both.
+Remember that your partner’s experience is valid.

-• Engage in self-care activities, such as exercise and eating well, and ask friends and family for practical help to facilitate this.
+• Engage in self-care activities, such as exercise, sleeping when you can and healthy eating, and ask friends and family for practical help to support this.
 You need to be able to refill your cup so you can continue to support your wife/partner.

 There can be a number of reasons that some dads/partners may not seek help: